benfounder/shadowsocks-go/README.md

 timeout         server option, in seconds
 ```

+"server_port" specifies the port number for shadowsocks-client, the "server_port+1" will be the port number for shadowsocks-insider currently.

-Run `shadowsocks-server` on your server.
+Run `shadowsocks-relay` on your server.
 To run it in the background, run `shadowsocks-server > log &`.

-On client, run `shadowsocks-local`.
+On insider, run `shadowsocks-insider`.
 Change proxy settings of your browser to

 ```
 SOCKS5 127.0.0.1:local_port